keithstric/express-auth-boilerplate/README.md

 # express-auth-boilerplate

 This is a boilerplate project to setup express, passport and orientdb.
-API Routes provided are for authorization and registration.
+API Routes provided are for authorization, registration and basic DB Querying.
 If you want to use some other database, just replace the orientdb Docker configuration with your preferred DB.

 ## Services Provided